PlaidCloud/plaidcloud-custom-app/README.md

 # A Hello World Example for PlaidCloud Custom App Deployment

-This repository contains an exmaple of a hello world app that will deploy as part of a PlaidCloud workspace.
+This repository contains an example of a hello world app that will deploy as part of a PlaidCloud workspace.

 To deploy a custom application, follow the steps below: